 2. Put that grease down!

 Do not use grease on your hairline (Dax pomade and waxy products are good examples) this will only cover up your pores avoiding them to breathe thus reducing chances of regeneration and growth.
 Mineral oil, Vaseline and Petroleum Jelly are ingredients you should avoid completely.
 Try vegetable oils known to increase and stimulate hair growth instead such as castor oil.
 You can dilute it with other lighter oils of your choice and apply a little every other day to your hairline (do not overdose even though is a natural cure it can still build up).
-Be aware that even though castor oil is widely known for its hair growth stimulation qualities it still might not work for you or your lifestyle!
+Be aware that even though castor oil is widely known for its hair growth stimulation qualities are it still might not work for you or your lifestyle!
 Just make sure you make your research if that’s the case, there are a myriad of concoctions in the Internet.

 3. Use a satin scarf or bonnet, pillowcase when going to bed